pdee/pdee/doc/commands-python-mode.rst

 py-toggle-indent-tabs-mode
 --------------------------
-Toggle `indent-tabs-mode'.
+Toggle ‘indent-tabs-mode’.

-Returns value of `indent-tabs-mode' switched to.
+Returns value of ‘indent-tabs-mode’ switched to.

 py-indent-tabs-mode
 -------------------
-With positive ARG switch `indent-tabs-mode' on.
+With positive ARG switch ‘indent-tabs-mode’ on.

-With negative ARG switch `indent-tabs-mode' off.
+With negative ARG switch ‘indent-tabs-mode’ off.
-Returns value of `indent-tabs-mode' switched to.
+Returns value of ‘indent-tabs-mode’ switched to.

 py-indent-tabs-mode-on
 ----------------------
-Switch `indent-tabs-mode' on.
+Switch ‘indent-tabs-mode’ on.

 py-indent-tabs-mode-off
 -----------------------
-Switch `indent-tabs-mode' off.
+Switch ‘indent-tabs-mode’ off.

 py-guess-indent-offset
 ----------------------
-Guess `py-indent-offset'.
+Guess ‘py-indent-offset’.

-Set local value of `py-indent-offset', return it
+Set local value of ‘py-indent-offset’, return it

-Might change local value of `py-indent-offset' only when called downwards from beginning of block followed by a statement.
+Might change local value of ‘py-indent-offset’ only when called downwards from beginning of block followed by a statement.
 Otherwise default-value is returned.

 py-indent-and-forward